DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 		- [ ] Still needs keytar position sprites for the mage
 	- [x] Entity: Theodore - a band member from 1023 MB
 	- [x] Entity: Alvin - a band member from 1023 MB
-	- [ ] SET: A kind of a lounge area for sophisticated entertainment and dining space for a modest crowd
+	- [~] SET: A kind of a lounge area for sophisticated entertainment and dining space for a modest crowd
-		- [ ] Cocktail tables and stools
+		- [x] Cocktail tables and stools
 		- [~] Stage with band instruments (band: 1023 MB)
-		- [ ] Copy Pasta bar (some booze, some small entrees)
+		- [x] ~~Copy Pasta bar (some booze, some small entrees)~~ Actually now just a table with bottles and cups (presumably stationed by an employee during events, not actually self serve)
 32. `Castle kitchen`
 	- [x] Cutscene: Enter the room for the first time (not necessary)
 	- [x] Inventory item: ramchips (giant Doritos-esque bag of chips)
 	- [x] Entity: Samson - a medium-sized golden bug; child of Gloria
 	- [x] Entity: Gloria - a large golden beetle; fusses over child Samson
 	- [x] Entity: Sea Moss - a huge stone golem covered in barnacles etc.; helps direct you to Cactus Cooler; helps you acquire RAM chips
+	- [ ] Tom Servo, sw corner of bottom room
+		- [ ] Needs sprite
-	- [~] SET: Some dining space, but more of an employee snack room kind of vibe
+	- [x] SET: Some dining space, but more of an employee snack room kind of vibe
 		- [x] Moderate-sized kitchen
 		- [x] Vending machine
-		- [ ] Snack room ish tables/chairs
+		- [x] Snack room ish tables/chairs
 33. `Hydroponics room`
 	- [x] Cutscene: Enter the room for the first time
 	- [x] Inventory item: mouse (no graphics necessary)